zooxmusic/employee-clock/HELP.md

 I have not used any UI in a very long time and I have been known to spend an inordinate amount of time on UI components so I admit they are not to my standards but I don't believe that is what you seek.

-I also started using the spring-boot state machine for Employee Working States.
+I also started using the spring-boot state machine for Employee Working States but there is something simple I am missing on implementing the spring version so I did a lightweight hand-rolled version.

 I did follow the approach that you have 4 states

 NOT_WORKING
 WORKING